4 Things To Know About How Stress Can Cause Eating Disorders And Depression

 Anorexia can affect people of all ages, genders, sexual orientations, races, and ethnicities.
 One in 200 American women suffers from anorexia.

-Although anorexia nervosa most often begins during adolescence, an increasing number of children and older adults are being diagnosed.
+Although anorexia nervosa most often begins during adolescence, more and more children and older adults are being diagnosed.

 Anorexia nervosa numbs emotion and creates preoccupation with food, weight, calories, and exercise.
 The preoccupation is the body’s response to restriction and starvation (both of which are stressful to mind and body).

 Simply put, the preoccupation is stressful.
-It is all the person with anorexia can think of.
-It is the last thing she thinks of before bed, and the first thing that comes to mind upon awakening.
+Food (and her relationship with it) is all the person with anorexia can think of.
+It’s the last thing she thinks of before bed and the first thing that comes to mind upon awakening.
 Even dreams are often about food and body size.